relaypro-open/formidable/README.md

 ];
 ```

-Now, we have a full URL for the articles index page, `/articles/`.
+Now, we have the full URL for the articles index page, `/articles/`.
 Its view will be defined in the
 `articles/views/index` module.
 We also have a _parameterized URL_, `/articles/:slug/` that will
 have its `:slug` parameter filled out by the views defined in `articles/views/detail`.
 The articles
-index page isn't very interesting, as it is set up basically the same way as the homepage, so
+index page isn't very interesting, as it is basically the same as the homepage, so let's take a
-let's take a look at the views for the article detail pages first:
+look at the views for the article detail pages first:

 ```javascript
 // src/articles/views/detail.js